asi-uniovi/fcma/README.md

 solver could run for unlimited time.

 All the solvers work in two phases:
 - Pre-allocation phase.
 This phase is different for each solver.
-For example, the solver selected with _speed_level=1_ firstly solves the partial ILP problem, which ignore memory requirements, and next and optimal algorithm of node aggregation.
+The solver selected with _speed_level=1_ firstly solves the partial ILP problem, which ignore memory requirements, and next implements and optimal algorithm of node aggregation.
 Solvers selected with _speed_level=2_ and _speed_level=3_ firstly estimate the required number of cores of each instance class family and next desaggregate the cores into VMs using different algorithms.
 - Allocation phase.
 This phase is identical for all the solvers.
 Tries to allocate container to VMs.